 - Introduce yourself as a concerned constituent and a United Methodist.

-- Urge them to overturn inhumane immigration laws and practices.
+- Urge them to overturn unjust immigration laws and practices.

 - Know Your Rights and Family Preparedness Video - This 7-minute video provides critical information regarding rights of all immigrants and how to create a family plan.